trevordunn0902/condo/README.md

 A modern, responsive condo association website built to replace an outdated website experience with a cleaner, easier-to-navigate interface.

-The project focuses on creating a professional public-facing website where residents can quickly access important community information, governing documents, forms, and announcements.

 ## Features

 - Responsive website layout for desktop and mobile users